 According to the District's Laboratory Licensing Administration, there are 27 laboratories licensed to do HIV testing in the District.
 Annually these laboratories are surveyed to assess their testing volume and the types of testing they perform.
 In the District, positive western blots and all CD4 and VL values are reportable.
 In 2008, only 2 smaller testing laboratories were found not to be in compliance with HIV laboratory reporting requirements, accounting for less than 1% of testing in the District.
-Completeness of reporting has improved significantly since the Districts transition to names based HIV reporting in 2006 and has continued to improve annually as more labs in the District begin electronic laboratories were notified of the legal requirements for reporting and received detailed instructions on tests they are required to report including data from 2007-present.
+Completeness of reporting has improved significantly since the Districts transition to names based HIV reporting in 2006 and has continued to improve annually as more labs in the District begin electronic laboratory reporting (ELR).
+To improve on timeliness of laboratory reporting, in August, 2009, laboratories were notified of the legal requirements for reporting and received detailed instructions on tests they are required to report including data from 2007-present.
 Below is a summary of the laboratory reports received during 2008 and 2009.